zachdyerdesign/signature-nurses/faqs.md

 ### As a {{ site.title }} employee, when do I get paid on a temporary assignment?

 We provide weekly pay to our employees.
-You have the option of mailing or faxing your timeslips, all paychecks are directly deposited to your account.
+You have the option of mailing, faxing, or emailing your timeslips, all paychecks are directly deposited to your account.

 <hr>